-Current Worcester State students who want to change from undeclared status or from other majors must also meet with the director of Liberal Studies before changing majors.
+Current Worcester State students who want to change from undeclared status or from other majors must also meet with an academic advisor in the Academic Success Center before changing majors.
 Those who want to pursue a Liberal Studies major will be required to enroll in LS-190.
-During this course they will submit a written plan of study to the director with a rationale for the selection of the areas of study.
+During this course, they will submit a written program of study to the director with a rationale for the selection of the areas of study.

 Standards for Minimum Academic Performance in the Liberal Studies major

 Liberal Studies majors must meet the requirements for graduation as specified in the Undergraduate Catalog.
 These include the completion of a minimum of 120 credits with a 2.0 cumulative grade point average and a minimum 2.0 grade point average in each of the two areas of study.

 In addition to meeting the 40-credit Liberal Arts and Sciences Curriculum (LASC) requirements for all undergraduates, Liberal Studies majors complete a minimum of 39 credits from two areas of study.

 The first area (18-27 credits) must be completed in an established minor at Worcester State University.